digiltd/oh-rtd-test/Linux---OS-X.md

 The layer contains one recipe that install both the runtime engine and addons.
 Check the README for specific instructions for the layer.
 How to add and use a layer is not covered here (you need to know that in order use Yocto in the first place), but some explanation can be found here:

 http://www.yoctoproject.org/docs/1.6/dev-manual/dev-manual.html#understanding-and-creating-layers

+# Via Chef

+There is a chef cookbook available at [github.com/JustinAiken/openhab-cookbook](https://github.com/JustinAiken/openhab-cookbook).
+It can install from the Debian packages or via source.